DEDEM: Discontinuity Embedded Deep Energy Method for solving fracture mechanics problems: Preliminaries

 where $\bm{\mathcal{L} }$ is a known differential operator, and $\bm{\mathcal{G} }$ denotes arbitrary boundaries conditions, including Dirichlet and Neumann boundaries.
 Let $\bm{u}$ be the approximation of the neural networks, the solution of the PDE can be approximated by the neural network by minimizing the following loss function:

 where $\theta$ is the learnable parameters.
 If \cref{PDE} has a variational form, the solution can also be obtained by:

-where $\Gamma_u$ is the boundaries with essential boundary conditions, $\beta$ is the lagrangian multiplier.
+where $\Gamma_u$ is the boundaries with essential boundary conditions $\bar{\bm{u}}$, and $\beta$ is the lagrangian multiplier, which is a hyper-parameter needs to be tuned.
 Using the energy form of PDE for training offers two advantages over strong form: 1.Training with energy form requires lower orders of derivative than strong form, leading to a substantial reduction in computational cost during the back propagation training process.
 2.Neumann boundary conditions can be automatically satisfied, so that less loss terms and hyperparameters are required.
 By substituting $J(\bm{u(\bm{x};\theta)})$ with \cref{potential_energy}, linear elasticity problems can be solved.
 In this paper, we choose to use the weak form to train the network.
 The NN approximation is trained by the loss function composed of potential energy and essential boundary conditions.
-It should be noted that the traction-free conditions can be satisfied without specific treatment, which offers convenience in inplementation.
+It should be noted that the traction-free conditions can be satisfied without specific treatment, which offers convenience in implementation.